pa-tiq/botrick/README.md

 /video - requests a video from youtube and returns the first result

 /wolfram - requests a search on wolfram alpha

+/more - next result after a /image or /video